 When a pupil joins Hall Mead we use a range of indicators to estimate what they could be capable of achieving during their five years with us.
 We then use this estimate, along with carefully planned assessments, to measure how well they are progressing and identify the next steps in their learning.

-Parents recieve an electronic reports via the SIMS Parent App.
+Parents recieve an electronic reports via the EduLink App.
 These provide an overview of the progress being made in each subject at regular intervals during the academic year.
 In addition parents are invited to attend a Parent Teacher Consultation evening where they can speak to teachers to find out what their child can do to further improve.
-The relevant policy and guidance material is avialable here.
+The relevant policy and guidance material is available here.